DXHeroes/oas_course_dev/README.md

 <!-- TODO: prerekvizity ke spuštění -->

 From [final_state.yaml](final_state.yaml) file you can see the final state of the API specification.
-Your task is to implement the API step by step.
+Your task is to implement the API in prepared Java project.
+Project is already prepared with some of the classes implemented.

+It can be run using `./scripts/launch_java.sh` command.
+It will start the Spring Boot application on localhost:8080.
+You can use it to test your implementation.

 ### 4.1.
 Implement Order and OrderItem classes and list all orders endpoint

+Create the following classes:

+- `Order` class matches the `Order` schema from the API specification
+- `OrderItem` class matches the `OrderItem` schema from the API specification
+- `OrderService` class implements the endpoint `getOrders` from the API specification.
+DB is just in memory list of orders.
+- `OrderController` class implements the endpoint `getOrders` from the API specification

+**Objective:**
+Implement the `Order` and `OrderItem` classes and the `getOrders` endpoint.

 ### 4.2.
 Implement delete order by id endpoint

+Implement the `deleteOrderById` endpoint.

 ### 4.3.
 Implement create order endpoint

+Implement the `createOrder` endpoint.